emissary-ingress/emissary/user-guide/getting-started.md

     service: ambassador
 ```

-It is critical that the selector label 'service: ambassador' is also a label set on the ambassador pods.
+It is critical that the selector label `service: ambassador` is also a label set on the ambassador pods.
 If the label is not set on the Ambassador pods routing will not work.
 To confirm:

 ```bash
 $ kubectl get pods --show-labels